damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Metadata/3. Design/Structural model/README.md

 #### *1. Architectural structure*
 - **Definition:** *The architectural structure is a physical or logical layout of the components of a system design and their internal and external connections.*
+   - Mechanical architecture structure
+     - Mechnical components name
+       - Pressure valve
+       - Flow sensor connector
+       - Etc.
+   - Electerical architecture structure
+     - Electrical components name
+       - Carrier Board
+       - Sensors
+       - Transistors
+       - Etc.
+    - Software architectural structure
-   - Components name
+      - Software components name
-     - Power switch
+        - IMU drivers
-     - Motor controller
+        - Position controller
+        - Position and attitude estimator
-     - USB port
+        - Etc.

 #### *2. File format of design model*
  - **Definition:** *An editable file format is a standard way that information is encoded for storage and allow the makers to study, modify the geometry of a model and reuse it.*